Road Safety Manual

 Figure 11.7 Modified-Haddon Matrix applied to motor vehicle crashes in the safe system

-Campbell points out that by introducing social environment factors, safety proffesionals are asked to consider the implications of attitudes, biases and equity decision-making frameworks for humans operating in the roadway environment.
+Campbell points out that by introducing social environment factors, safety professionals are asked to consider the implications of attitudes, biases and equity decision-making frameworks for humans operating in the roadway environment.
 Diagnostic assessments are expanded in the effort to incorporate this information.
 The assessment approach considers laws to reduce severity or frequency of crashes and the road user's willingness to accept those laws and how each of these can be used to address potential safety outcomes.

 Equity is considered by assessing more than just vehicles, because one cannot always assume access to vehicles or personal protective equipment., especially within communities that might be lower income or overburdened, and where they cannot purchase a vehicle, bicycle or other protective devices.
 In many lower income and minority communities sidewalks and lighting may not exist, which leads to lower level of safety and security.